A #MeToo Timeline To Show How Far We've Come — & How Far We Need To Go

 Advertisement

-September 27, 2018: The country is captivated watching Dr. Christine Blasey Ford and Brett Kavanaugh testify before the Senate.
-More than 20 million people tune into the hearing.
+September 27, 2018: The world is captivated watching Dr. Christine Blasey Ford and Brett Kavanaugh testify before the Senate.
+More than 20 million people in the US tune into the hearing.
 The Senate vote that will determine whether Kavanaugh will become a Supreme Court Justice is set to occur after the one-week FBI background investigation takes place.

-September 28, 2018: Convicted sex offender and film director Roman Polanski announced his first film in the #MeToo era will be called J’Accuse, and will be about a soldier wrongly accused of spying.
+September 28, 2018: Convicted sex offender and film director Ronan Polanski announced his first film in the #MeToo era will be called J’Accuse, and will be about a soldier wrongly accused of spying.

 October 2, 2018: Leading feminist thinker Rebecca Traister publishes the book Good and Mad, which speaks to the revolutionary power of women’s anger.